Ohio House passes bills limiting health department orders

 A health department order violation is currently a criminal misdemeanor.

+My administration is focused on the important things we need to do to help businesses responsibly reopen while protecting Ohioans’ health and safety.
+This week alone, this included increasing coronavirus testing and tracing, balancing Ohio’s budget, and working on plans to move Ohio’s economy forward.
+Ohioans need their legislators focused on these important issues.
+Creating more uncertainty regarding public health and employee safety is the last thing we need as we work to restore consumer confidence in Ohio’s economy.

-SB55 now goes back to the Senate for approval of the changes.
+SB55 and SB1 now go back to the Senate for approval of the changes.

+A representative from Governor Mike DeWine’s office confirmed the governor will veto this bill if it comes to his desk.

+There would need to be a super majority in both the House and the Senate to override a potential veto from Gov. DeWine.
+A super majority requires 66 votes in the House and 23 votes in the Senate, which means all 61 Republicans and an additional 5 Democrats would have to vote to override the veto.
+All House Democrats voted against SB 1.